 Provide your Ocicat with a healthy diet that won't make them unhealthy or obese.
 Purchase higher quality cat food with the following qualities and ingredients:

-Teach your kitty tricks with Holistapet's healthy CBD cat treats.
-All CBD for cats are vegan and non-GMO!
+- Teach your kitty tricks with Holistapet's healthy treats.
+All our CBD for cats are vegan and non-GMO!

 Ocicats hate being the only cat in the house.
 Most pet parents will adopt two Ocicats to make sure their cat has the companionship they need.
 Ocicats are also great friends for children, who will love playing fetch with this energetic feline.
 With the right supervision, dogs are also great playmates for Ocicats.